Menu

 Prosthetics are pre-made applicances that are glued on to the actor's face, edges blended into the skin, and painted to match.
 Phantom prosthetics may be made out of slip (liquid) latex, foam latex, silicone, gelatin, or foam gelatin.
 Smaller appliances (for small wounds, zombie bites, lacerations, etc) are commonly made out of prosthetic adhesive transfer materials.
 ALW Phantom prosthetics typically consist of a lip/cheek piece, the "skull crater" and possibly a lower lip piece if desired.

-Never use spirit gum to glue a prosthetic to your face.
+While it is popular, I do not recommend using spirit gum to glue a prosthetic to your face.
 Always use medical grade adhesives such as Pros-Aide ("prosthetic adhesive") or a silicone-based adhesive such as Telesis to adhere the prosthetic.
 Spirit gum is too weak and often crystalizes quickly when exposed to sweat.
 Pros-Aide and Telesis last much longer and provide a much stronger/secure hold.
-If using these stronger adhesives, you must use an adhesive remover such as Isopropyl Myristrate, Super-Solv, Bond-Off, etc.
+Because silicone-based adhesives are generally very expensive, I highly recommend Pros-Aide as it is usually the same price (if not cheaper) than spirit gum.
+If using these stronger adhesives, you must use an adhesive remover such as Isopropyl Myristrate, Super-Solv, Bond-Off, etc. Isopropyl Alcohol (IPA) in a concentration of 91% or higher (found in drug stores, supermarkets, pharmacies, chemists) will also remove these adhesives, but will dry out the skin.
+If using IPA to remove glue, follow it up with a moisturizing treatment.

 DO NOT pull prosthetics off your face without first dissolving the glue with one of the above solvents.